jbloomlab/Ab-CGGnaive_DMS/results/summary/compute_binding_Kd.md

 ## Calculating mean bin for each barcode at each sample concentration

-Next, for each barcode at each of the ACE2 concentrations, calculate the “mean bin” response variable.
+Next, for each barcode at each of the CGG concentrations, calculate the “mean bin” response variable.
 This is calculated as a simple mean, where the value of each bin is the integer value of the bin (bin1=unbound, bin4=highly bound) – because of how bins are defined, the mean